All Episodes

 All right, 30 seconds.

-How's this gonna work out, Greg Jerrick?
+How's this going to work out, Greg Jarrett?

 Not well for Robert Mueller.

-And his answer is I don't recall, which is impossible.
+And his answer is, I don't recall, which is impossible.

 He was asked again by Andy Biggs the same question, and there he said no.